Barracuda Lounge: Celebrity hangout

 Through the early 2000s, Barracuda was a popular destination for high-profile names and promoters in the entertainment industry.
 A 2001 New York Times article said: "[T]his neighborhood gay bar keeps drawing celebrities, who often appear free, along with record executives, Broadway show promoters and perfume designers in search of the elusive holy grail of cool."
 Pontarelli and Heighton also hired A-list talent to perform on their stage.
 Guests included Eartha Kitt, Mackenzie Phillips, Rue McClanahan, Charo, Jennifer Coolidge, Johnny Knoxville, Tonya Harding and many Broadway stars.
 Peter Galvin of Atlantic Records stated that music industry executives saw Barracuda as a strategic place to promote new music, and his company "organized more than 25 events at the club, like an appearance of Duncan Sheik".
 Similarly, Broadway promoters took advantage of Barracuda's atmosphere and reputation as a "cool and hip place" to generate publicity for plays; they frequently arranged for cast members of their shows to appear at the bar.

+A 1999 episode of Sex and the City contained a scene filmed at the bar.

 Actor Nathan Lane used to visit Barracuda weekly.
-Graham Norton, who dated Tina Burner, stated that the bar was where the two met.
+Graham Norton, who dated Tina Burner, stated that the venue was where the two met.
 While attending Vine's show one night, Betty Buckley delivered an impromptu a cappella performance of the song "Memory" from the musical Cats, which was then in its first run on Broadway.
 Additionally, "[t]here was [a] fabled lounge appearance of Australia's Queen of Yodeling, Mary Schneider, who presided over the club until 4 a.m. after singing a powerful version of 'The William Tell Overture.'
 The former television evangelist Tammy Faye Bakker Messner came calling ... to promote a documentary about her life."

 Pontarelli embraced the spontaneity that such events injected into the atmosphere at Barracuda, and he tried to further cultivate "the mood of the unexpected" by changing the bar's decor and visual themes up to twice per year.